sandeepmukh/sandeep.github.io/aboutme.md

 What else do you need?

 ### what i did during the pandemic
-i learned to bake, write some basic algos, learn html & css, trained for a 5k that got never happend, and started college.
+i learned to bake, write some basic algos at google's cssi, learn html & css, trained for a 5k that got happened, and started college.